Good environmental policies start

 KCC does not endorse specific candidates.
 But we do provide information on how members of the Kentucky Legislature have voted on bills that KCC tracks.
 You can also check the following resources:

-House Primary Elections 2024
+House Election Results 2024

 KCC does not endorse specific candidates.
 But we do provide information on how members of the Kentucky Legislature have voted on bills that KCC tracks on request.